ahlstromcj/seq66/README.md

                 current time with a click in the top half of the time line, changing the beats and beat width, then clicking a time-sig log button.
+            *   Time-signatures with a beat width that are not a power of 2 do not add an event, but are saved as the c_timesig SeqSpec value.
             *   Provisional feature: we properly draw the piano roll, time line, event pane vertical lines as time-signature changes.
                 Currently compiled in via a macro (see INSTALL).